DRC-ThanhHai/Funny_Game/README.md

 # Funny_Game
-Just a Funny Q&A game code by C
+Just a Funny Q&A game code with C

 Create by Thanh Hai